alevchuk/minibank/bitcoin/README.md

 git checkout v0.24.0  # or find the latest tag with git tag | grep v0.24
 ```

+if you have bitcoin on v0.23 or lower and LND is 0.15.99 or newer, then LND will fail to start and give the following error
+> error creating wallet config: unable to create partial chain control: node backend does not support taproot

 Prepare for build (one time setup):
 ```
 ./autogen.sh